 During the Shoah, Tuszyn's Jews were deported to the town of Srock, then to the ghetto in nearby Piotrkow Trybunalski, Poland's first ghetto, where the majority of inhabitants were deported to Treblinka and killed.

 The cemetery of the Jewish community had been established in an adjacent area called Tuszyn-Las (Tuszyn forest) and was destroyed during the war.
 Until recently, gravestones could still be found in different parts of the city, having been used as building materials.
 But now, even these reminders of Tuszyn's former Jewish community are gone.
-The cemetery itself is overgrown and unmarked.
+The cemetery itself is overgrown and until recently was unmarked.